Austin-ag/github-gbs-3/README.md

 ## Step 1
-Begin the project by setting a background color on the screem!
+Begin the project by setting a background color on the screemm!

 - :tree: Open ``||scene:Scene||`` then drag the ``||scene:set background color||`` block into the ``||loops:on start||`` container already in the editor.